In the Kitchen

 During early shortages, as 49ers streamed into San Francisco more quickly than the frontier city could absorb, chicken eggs could sell for 50 cents each (just over $14.00 in 2014).

-From the hard work of early entrepreneurs in the egg industry to the rough but gilded tastes of lucky prospectors, read more about Hangtown Fry.
-(The integrated maps are very image heavy, so please have patience while the pages load!)
+From the hard work of early entrepreneurs in the egg industry to the gilded tastes of lucky prospectors, read more about Hangtown Fry.

 What’s New